Other places to visit in The Hague

 One Planet (Museon-Omniversum)

-Museon-Omniversum is a fun and educational day out for young and old, all about the earth, people and a sustainable future.
-There is plenty to do.
+Museon-Omniversum offers an enjoyable and educational day out for visitors of all ages, focusing on the earth, humanity, and a sustainable future.
+There’s plenty to explore!
 Your entrance ticket gives you access to our exhibitions, films, themed rooms, labs and activities.
-If you watch a largeformat film and visit the exhibitions, you will spend about 3 to 4 hours.
-Take a quick look through the daily schedule to see what’s on the day of your visit.
+If you choose to watch a largeformat film and visit the exhibitions, you can expect to spend about 3 to 4 hours with us.
+Be sure to glance through the daily schedule to see what’s on the day of your visit.

-In the evenings, the museum section is closed, however, we do show films about nature, culture, music and science in the Dome (formerly Omniversum).
-Special activities such as planetarium shows, lectures and live and streamed concerts take place as well.
-Check our evening schedule for more information.
+In the evenings, while the museum section is closed, we still offer other experiences.
+You can enjoy films covering nature, culture, music and science in the Dome (formerly Omniversum).
+We also host special activities such as planetarium shows, lectures and live and streamed concerts take place as well.
+Check our evening schedule for more details.

 Visit the website of Museon-Omniversum